Today, I am going to cover a topic that many expats have told me they wish they knew before moving to Mexico.

 Chances are if your real estate agent is legit, they will have an online presence.
 Do a Google search for their name and/or company.
 If you don’t find anything, chances are they aren’t really experts.
 Facebook is also a great tool to do a search for a person or company.
 And if they have good or bad reviews, you’ll be able to see this.

 And finally, ask others who live in Mexico for their recommendations.
 Make a note of the recommendations people make about agents that they’ve worked with.

 And if you like convenience, we’ve done a lot of this research for you so you don’t have to.
-If you want the full list of our vetted and recommended house hunters and real estate agents in Mexico, check out our COMPLETE Mexico Relocation Online Guide.
+If you want the full list of our vetted and recommended real estate agents in Mexico, check out our COMPLETE Mexico Relocation Online Guide.